duneroadrunner/SaferCPlusPlus/README.md

 Because constructors and destructors of dynamically (i.e. heap) allocated objects can only be invoked via elements of the library, those elements can (and do) ensure that the `this` pointer remains valid for the whole constructor/destructor call in all cases.

 But by default these run-time checks are only enabled in debug builds.
-Because i) empirically, this kind of bug seems to be very rare, and ii) code bases may be adhering to other policies that obviate the issue (such as not permitting user-defined constructors/destructors).
+Because i) empirically, this kind of bug seems to be very rare, and ii) these run-time checks would be unnecessary in circumstances where, for example, a lifetime checker is available and being used.
 Defining the `MSE_ENABLE_REENTRANCY_CHECKS_BY_DEFAULT` preprocessor symbol will enable the checks in non-debug builds as well.

 While we can ensure that the `this` pointer remains valid in constructors/destructors, we cannot do the same for native reference parameters.
-This means that technically you would still need to avoid (user-defined) constructors which take native reference parameters, like copy and move constructors, to assure memory safety.
+This means that technically, without a lifetime checker, the safety of (user-defined) constructors which take native reference parameters, like copy and move constructors, cannot be ensured.

 Also note that explicitly calling `std::move()` (the one in the `<utility>` library, not the one in the `<algorithm>` library) is not really in the spirit of the library and could cause problems if applied to certain scope objects. `std::forward<>()` is fine.
 Basically, just let the compiler decide when a reference is an rvalue reference.